Email Impersonation Protection

 Email impersonation can be accomplished two ways: domain name spoofing and display name spoofing.
 With domain name spoofing, attackers send an email from a domain that looks like the real domain but has some nearly imperceptible difference.
 This attack is effective because most email recipients don’t look very closely at the “from” email address.

 With display name spoofing, attackers send an email from any domain, usually a free one, but replace the “display name” with the name of an associate or authorized signer on an account.
 This attack is effective because most email clients, especially mobile ones, only show the display name and not the from address.
 Rarely can employees be counted on to check the from email address.

 There is technology to stop email impersonation

-There is a solution that can prevent email impersonation attacks.
+There is a solution that can prevent email impersonation attacks and offer a phishing prevention solution.
 It’s called DMARC (Domain-based Message Authentication, Reporting & Conformance) and unfortunately most companies have not deployed it.
 A research report from Farsight Security indicates that less one percent of all domains are authenticated and protected by DMARC.